Do I need to see the doctor first before calling you?

 Do you take my insurance?

-Due to the nature of my business, I am an out of network provider for all insurance companies.
+Because my visits are 60+ minutes and include a home or office visit, I am an out of network provider for all insurance companies.
 If you have out of network benefits with your insurance company, I can provide you with documentation needed to submit for reimbursement.
 You are able to use your Flexible Spending Account (FSA) and Health Care Savings accounts for my services.
 Payment is due at time of visits and can be in the form of cash, Venmo, or Credit Card.

 How far will you travel?